Married Couples and Tax Planning: How to Maximize Your Refund

 How to Determine the Best Filing Status for Your Situation

-There's no one-size-fits-all answer to this question, as the best filing status depends on your individual circumstances.
+There's no one-size-fits-all answer to this question; the best filing status depends on your circumstances.
 To determine the optimal choice for you and your spouse, consider the following steps:

 Evaluate your financial situation: Review your income, deductions, credits, and potential tax liability.
 Consider any unique factors, such as significant medical expenses or student loan repayment plans.